Save the Boundary Waters

 Mining threatens to pollute the Boundary Waters

-When we're canoeing, camping, fishing and hiking near the Boundary Waters, we're all careful to leave the lakes and forest in the same pristine condition we found them.
-So why would anyone allow a toxic new type of mining—called sulfide mining—in the area?
-Yet:
+When we’re canoeing, camping, fishing and hiking near the Boundary Waters, we’re all careful to leave the lakes and forest in the same pristine condition we found them.

 Together, we can win